100BC/nextjs-template/README.md

 - Create an image for Open Graph Protocol and replace the placeholder in `public/OGP.png`.
 The image should `1200 x 630` in dimension for best result.

-- Edit theming colors in `styles/_variables.scss`.
+- Edit theming colors in `styles/abstracts/_themes.scss`.
 Use [Adobe Color](https://color.adobe.com/) to create a gradient.
 Default is `#4A43DE` and its shades are used.

-- Edit dark mode background and font colors in `styles/_config.scss` if needed.
+- Edit any styling presets as needed.

 - Remove `.gitkeep` files as needed.